mntns/artus/README.md

 ./rel/deploy.sh
 ```

-If you have migrations to run
+If there are any migrations to run, execute this command:
 ```sh
 bin/artus command Elixir.Release.Tasks migrate
 ```